-What’s more, the Academy of Nutrition and Dietetics, which certifies RDs, has been sponsored by food industry giants, including Coca Cola, General Mills, ConAgra Foods (makers of Chef Boyardee and Reddi wip) and many more.
+What’s more, the Academy of Nutrition and Dietetics, which certifies RDs, has been sponsored by food industry giants, including Coca-Cola, General Mills, ConAgra Foods (makers of Chef Boyardee and Reddi wip), and more.
 One reporter recounted how McDonald’s sponsored this annual dietitian conference.
 To me, this screams conflict of interest.

-So, while you will learn about biology and chemistry, and have a deeper understanding of nutrition on a micro level, you must be aware of these shortcomings.
-Doing both an RD and a holistic health coaching program gives you a more well-rounded view point.
+So, while you’ll learn about biology and chemistry, and have a deeper understanding of nutrition, you must be aware of these shortcomings.
+Doing both an RD and a holistic health coaching program gives you a more well-rounded viewpoint.

 What Is It Like to Be A Health Coach?

 I get asked this question all of the time, so I started posting monthly Diary of a Health Coach posts to show you just that.